0xairdropfarmer/myblog/content/posts/2019-02-17--Email-Authentication-with-React-native-and-Firebase/index.md

 ---
-title: Two things are infinite the universe and human stupidity
+title: Email Authentication with React native and Firebase
-category: "sayings"
+category: "firebase"
-cover: photo-1490474418585-ba9bad8fd0ea.jpg
+cover: cover.png
-author: greg lobinski
+author: Krissanawat
 ---

-####

-# Email Authentication with React native and Firebase

 ## In each and every app, you will see several kinds of authentication like login